Midportion Achilles Tendinopathy: Eccentric Exercises Show Promising Effects

 - Retro-Achilles bursitis (pain presents as very superficial and the area of the posterior heel is warm)

-Despite intensive investigations, the exact cause and pathogenesis of Achilles tendinopathy are poorly understood.
+The exact cause and pathogenesis of Achilles tendinopathy is poorly understood.
+This is despite having intensive investigations into the matter.
 However, several conservative treatment approaches such as Extracorporeal Shock Wave Therapy (ESWT), local corticoid injections, ultrasound and night splints showed promising effects.
 Eccentric exercises especially seem to have the most evidence in the effectiveness in the treatment for midportion Achilles tendinopathy (Magnussen, Dunn & Thomson 2009).

 Symptoms & Diagnosis

-The clinical diagnosis of Achilles tendinopathy is indicated when the combination of Achilles tendon pain, swelling, and impaired performance is present.
+When a combination of Achilles tendon pain, swelling, and impaired performance is present, it is indicative of a clinical diagnosis of Achilles tendinopathy.
 The chronic form of Achilles tendinopathy is not an inflammatory condition.

 Patients typically present with: